Best Diet for Bull Snake (Gopher Snake) (2026 Guide)

 Bull Snake (Gopher Snake) Nutritional Profile

 Dietary planning for Bull Snake (Gopher Snake) starts with understanding this species's 4-8 feet (1.2-2.4 m), some reach 9 ft physique and defensive display character.
 Over a 20-30 years lifespan, the right nutrition foundation prevents many common health issues.
 Bull Snake (Gopher Snake) reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Bull Snake (Gopher Snake) to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Bull Snake (Gopher Snake) to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Bull Snake (Gopher Snake)